Unveiling gravity's quantum fingerprint through gravitational waves

+In this context, it's intriguing to delve into whether we can propose natural observable consequences of a quantum model that allows us to delve into the quantum aspects of gravity or potentially question them.
+Our aim in this communication is to present a quantum mechanical approach for discerning the quantum properties of gravitational interaction using a continuous bipartite quantum system.

+Quantum information theory establishes that entanglement cannot be generated between two isolated systems through local operations and classical communication (LOCC) \cite{PhysRevA.54.3824}.
+However, our recent research indicates that classical linearized gravity can induce entanglement in a quantum system \cite{PhysRevLett.119.240401,PhysRevLett.119.240402,Nandi:2024zxp} via a nonlocal interaction of gravitation.
+This phenomenon, often referred to as Gravitational Induced Entanglement (GIE), suggests that entanglement solely induced by gravity does not conclusively prove the quantum nature of gravitational interaction.
+Furthermore, the concept of locality encompasses two crucial perspectives: (a) ``event locality," proposing that operations occur only at spacetime events without affecting causally disconnected events, and (b) ``system locality" \cite{Galley:2020qsf}, grounded in quantum mechanics, suggesting that operations affecting two quantum systems must be separable.

+Our objective is to explore whether quantum gravitational interaction, when implemented as a ``local" interaction in a bipartite system Hamiltonian as discussed in \cite{PhysRevD.108.L101702, PhysRevLett.130.100202}, can lead to the emergence of entanglement between subsystems of the overall system Hamiltonian, especially in situations where classical channels for information exchange weren't initially established.
+This nontrivial entanglement between the two subsystems would be a critical indicator of the quantum nature of the local gravitational interaction.

-Here we propose a theoretical model which aims to investigate the unambiguous phenomenon of GIE, circumventing the classical communication (CC) constraints of the LOCC principle.
+Here we present a formalism for investigate the unambiguous phenomenon of GIE, circumventing the classical communication (CC) constraints of the LOCC principle.
 The milestone achievement of detecting gravitational waves (GWs) by the LIGO-Virgo collaboration in 2015 \cite{PhysRevLett.116.061102}, along with advancements towards detecting gravitational waves in a stochastic background by LIGO-Virgo-KAGRA \cite{NANOGrav:2023gor}, has paved the way for exploring the quantum mechanics of gravitational interaction \cite{PhysRevLett.127.081602, Parikh:2020fhy,PhysRevD.109.026013}.
 Therefore GWs provide alternative experimental environment to explore the quantum nature of gravity.
 Our proposed model is consists of a non-relativistic two-dimensional quantum harmonic oscillator (QHO), interacting with linearized GWs.
-Since the detection of gravitational waves occurs at a length scale of the order of $\sim 10^{-21} cm$, from the practical point of view, then the quantum nature of the detector model cannot be neglected \cite{RevModPhys.52.341, Thorne:1997ut}.
+Since the detection of gravitational waves occurs at a length scale of the order of $\sim 10^{-18}m$, from the practical point of view, then the quantum nature of the detector model cannot be neglected \cite{RevModPhys.52.341, Thorne:1997ut}.
+Additionally, various resonant bar detectors have made significant advancements \cite{PhysRevD.47.362, PhysRevLett.74.1908}, demonstrating the capability of modern gravitational wave interferometers to monitor the relative positions of their test masses with an exceptional accuracy of around $10^{-20}m$ \cite{PhysRevD.78.122002}.

 Our model contains important features to fulfil the requirement of system locality.
 The QHOs are interacting only with ``plus'' polarization of GWs, characterized by a long wavelength and localized at a fixed time $(t)$.
 For this scenario, the inability of two modes of the system to communicate with each other via local classical gravitational interaction is suggested by the factorization of the time evolution operator into two independent modes (system localized) in the interaction picture: $\hat{U}^{(g)}_{\text{int}}(t) = U^{(g)}_1 (t)\otimes \hat{U}^{(g)}_2(t)$.
 Within this, considering the GWs as quantum mode, we perturbatively evolve the initial unentangled states of the two HOs.
 This analysis shows nontrivial entanglement appearing between the two modes of the oscillators.
 More importantly, the vacuum fluctuation of the quantum modes (gravitons) of GWs is completely responsible for such gravitationally induced entanglement.
 Therefore if such entanglement between the states of a quantum system through interaction with plus polarised GWs is detectable, then that will lead to a direct establishment of quantum nature of gravity.